Itzadrian/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions script used to mirror file permission 11-directories_permissions script to change subdirectory permission 12-directory_permissions used to make a dir and give it permissions 13-change_group script to change group of file
+10-mirror_permissions script used to mirror file permission 11-directories_permissions script to change subdirectory permission 12-directory_permissions used to make a dir and give it permissions 13-change_group script to change group of fil 103-Star_Wars script used to watch star wars episode iv in terminal